-Food No specific food-related info. › Take with food or at bedtime to avoid side effects.
+Food Lisinopril Prazosin No food related info. › Take with food or at bedtime to avoid side effects.

 Kidneys and liver Lisinopril Prazosin › You'll need to have blood tests done to check your kidney function. › Protects kidney function, which is especially useful for people with diabetes or mild-to-moderate kidney disease.
 No kidneys and liver related info.